 There is a popular idea that people with ADHD have trouble with object permanence.
 The notion is that they may forget or lose things because once they don't see them, they forget they're there.
 But there's no good evidence to support the idea that problems with developing object permanence play an important role in ADHD.

 Object Permanence Is an Important Milestone

-So enjoy playing peekaboo together.
-Playing these and other object permanence games will help your baby's developing brain learn.
+So, enjoy playing peekaboo together.
+Playing this and other object permanence games will help your baby's developing brain learn.

 Object permanence develops in babies during their first year.
 It means that they'll understand objects and people still exist even when they can't see them.
 You can play games such as peekaboo with your baby to help them with object permanence.
 But most babies will start to show they understand this before their first birthdays.